 - Make the litter box accessible.
 Always.

-- If it’s open and a little ugly, keep it hidden.
-If it’s exposed, keep it pretty.
+- If it’s open and a little unsightly, keep it hidden.
+If it’s exposed, keep it attractive.

 - Respect your kitty’s privacy.